Armoring up against trolls in the age of disinformation

 Best practices for responding to negative comments:

-- Work within the confines of each platform (Twitter/Facebook/Instagram)
+• Work within the confines of each platform (X/Facebook/Instagram/Threads)

 Sample community guidelines:

-- Attacks on specific groups or any comments meant to harass, threaten or abuse an individual
+• Attacks on specific groups or any comments meant to harass, threaten or abuse an individual or group

-- Hateful or discriminatory comments regarding race, ethnicity, religion, gender, disability, or sexual orientation
+• Hateful or discriminatory comments regarding race, ethnicity, religion, gender, disability, sexual orientation and other protected classes

 We hope these guidelines and tips help you all in your day-to-day battles to fight for good over evil!
-It’s our goal to provide protection and security to those who are actively working to fight injustice and build up the infrastructure we all need for healthy, safe and fulfilled lives.
+It’s our goal here at Resource Media to provide protection and security to those who are actively working to fight for justice and build up the infrastructure we all need for healthy, safe and fulfilled lives.

 Need more?
 Please feel free to reach out to us to discuss your specific online engagement and/or crisis communications needs: info@resource-media.org